 Bonk C J and Reynolds TH (1997) Learner-centered web instruction for higher-order thinking, teamwork, and apprenticeship.
 In: BH Khan (ed.)
 Web-based Instruction.
 Englewood Cliffs, NJ: Educational Technology Publications, pp. 167–178.

 Burke B (2014) Gamify: How Gamification Motivates People to do Extraordinary Things.
 Abingdon: Bibliomotion, Inc./Taylor & Francis Group.

 Etherington M (2008) E-learning pedagogy in the primary school classroom: The McDonaldization of education.
 Australian Journal of Teacher Education 22(5): 29–54.

-The ministerial department responsible for children’s services and education in England (2019) Realising the potential of technology in education: A strategy for education providers and the technology industry.
+Department for Education (2019) Realising the potential of technology in education: A strategy for education providers and the technology industry.
 London: Department for Education.